htw saar Piktogramm QR-encoded URL

 - illustrate the basic principles of information management by tourism service providers, as well as tour operators and travel agents

-- describe essential characteristics of digitalization in the tourism industry and familiarize themselves with basic use cases involving information, communication and reservation systems
+- describe essential characteristics of digitalization in the tourism industry and familiarize themselves with basic use cases involving information, communication and reservation systems in tourism

 - assess the consequences of current trends and future developments in digitalization for tourism